Climate of Italy: Warm-summer Mediterranean climate (Csb)

-This climate is found inland and at medium and high elevations in southern Italy, around 1000 m.
-It is similar to the usual Mediterranean climate: the summers are dry and the winters wetter, but the temperatures are lower in both seasons – around 3 or 5 C in the winter, and between 17 and 21 C in the summer.
+This climate is found inland and at medium to high elevations in southern Italy, around 1000 m.
+It is similar to the typical Mediterranean climate: the summers are dry and the winters are wetter, but the temperatures are lower in both seasons – around 3 or 5 C in the winter, and between 17 and 21 C in the summer.
 Snowfalls are more common.
-Main cities and towns: Ariano Irpino, Potenza, San Giovanni in Fiore, Prizzi.
+Main cities and towns include Ariano Irpino, Potenza, San Giovanni in Fiore and Prizzi.